About Laura

 Call me Eclectic…

 I’m a motorcycle riding free-spirited……geek?!?!
 That is how my friends describe me when I asked them.
+A little different than my clients - hah!

 These are my three babies above (you can safely assume I am highly adventurous and some would say thrill seeking).
 My other “babies” are all of the furry and scaled varieties (cats, rabbit, fish, miniature horses).
 And don’t forget all the backyard critters (deer, raccoons, feral cats, chipmunks, and a very chunky groundhog) .
 Yes, I can’t help myself.
 I have to “help” the wildlife have a nice dinner every night, too.
-I’m an animal lover through in through.
+I’m an animal lover through and through.

 No, I don’t have any of my own human children.
 But, yes, I do love kids.
 Not having them just makes photographing yours that much more special for me!